alan-turing-institute/KnowledgeFlows/report/report.md

 observed transitions between pairs of industries (including transitions within the same industry), with at least 10 counts.
 Some general characteristics of these matrices are the following:

-* For the period of 2009-2018 the resulting skill relatedness matrix contain a total of 5141 individual directed transitions between 445 industries in the
+* For the period of 2009-2018 the resulting skill relatedness matrix contain a total of 5141 individual transitions between 445 industries in the
-**connections** algorithms (representing 2.6% of non null values on the adjacency matrix).
+**connections** algorithms (representing 2.6% of non null values on the adjacency matrix and the symmetrical counterpart of the the industry pair).
 These results include transitions within the same industry.

 * For the period of 1997-2008 the resulting skill relatedness matrix contain a total of 6947 individual directed transitions between 497 industries in the
  **connections** algorithms (representing 2.8% of non null values on the adjacency matrix).
 These results include transitions within the same industry.